ukBaz/python-bluezero/docs/overview.rst

 Level 1
 -------
 - At this level the interface will be pythonic.
-- No knowledge of Bluetooth, DBus and event loops will be assumed.
+- The API will not assume knowledge of Bluetooth, DBus or event loops.
-- For something to exist at this level there will need to be a public Bluetooth Profile in existence so that users don’t need to enter UUIDs etc.
+- For something to exist at this level there will need to be a public Bluetooth Profile in existence so that users does not need to enter UUIDs etc.
 - This might be specific hardware such as the BBC *micro:bit* or it could be more generalised hardware such as Heart Rate Monitors.

 Level 10
 --------
-- At this level the interface is still pythonic.
+- At this level the API will be pythonic.
-- Some knowledge of Bluetooth such as UUIDs, services and characteristics will be assumed.
+- The API will require some knowledge of Bluetooth such as UUIDs of services and characteristics for selecting required services.
-- It will not make reference to DBus or event loops.
+- The API will not expose DBus terminology and will simplify event loops.

 Level 100
 ---------